Preserving Charm

 Cape Cod Transformation

-Bathroom vanity with oval mirror tucked between walls Master bathroom with large built-in bathtub and walk-in shower Kitchen with white cabinets and gray island Laundry room with gray cabinets and…
+Master bathroom with large built-in bathtub and walk-in shower Bathroom vanity with oval mirror tucked between walls Laundry room with gray cabinets and floor tile with geometric design Kitchen with…

 Chowen Urban Dwellings

-Front of large blue gray house with front porch and white trim New house with gray siding and large open front porch New house with gray siding and large open…
+Two new houses of differing styles next to each other with gray siding and white trim New house with gray siding and large open front porch New house with gray…